Skip to content

 Time

-• time: Parse a given time-string into a unix second time (default: auto-detection)
+Parse a given time-string into a unix second time (default format: cache)

 If the format argument is ommitted or set to "auto", it will attempt to resolve the format of the time.